jadongao/starter-hugo-academic/content/post/Basketball-Scoring/index.md

 # 6.What's the most meaningful thing of this work?

 After testing, this system can accurately identify the basket and whether or not to score goals.
-1. The first optimization reduced the misjudgment rate from 800% to 60%~100%
-2. The second optimization reduced the misjudgment rate from 60% to 100% to 49%
+The optimization reduced the misjudgment rate from 60% to 100% to 17%

-3. Three optimizations, reducing misjudgment rate from 49% to 17% In the design, it is necessary to consider using a mobile phone as a platform for image recognition.
+In the design, it is necessary to consider using a mobile phone as a platform for image recognition.
 The software is simple and can run independently.
-Basketball enthusiasts use their mobile phones and tripods to efficiently track their shooting data, thereby improving their basketball skills.
+Basketball player use their mobile phones and tripods to efficiently track their shooting data, thereby improving their basketball skills.

-There are two main optimization directions for the next step: 1) Identify the rebounds, penalty area, and three-point line in the field, which can distinguish between two and three point goals; 2) Add autonomous training for the program to achieve machine learning.
+There are two main optimization directions for the next step:

+(1) Identify the rebounds, penalty area, and three-point line in the field, which can distinguish between two and three point goals;

+(2) Add autonomous training for the program to achieve machine learning.